Here is all the help you need to navigate the often muddy waters of learning to blend masculine and feminine decorating styles in your home.

 KEEP THE EYE MOVING

 Inevitably, you’ll still have some items in the room that may not appeal to you.
 The trick is to keep the eye moving around the room so as not to bring too much attention to any one object or color.
-You can accomplish that by bring in different textures and finishes.
+You can accomplish that by bringing in different textures and finishes.

 - Is there a chair or sofa that you can’t come to terms with?
 Place a blanket on it and maybe a couple of pillows to distract attention to it.